lutfilutfi/JSONSchemaDiscovery/README.md

 Run `npm run dev` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Running the multiple container app
+Run `docker-compose up` to simultaneously launch FE BE and Mongo db, make sure docker engine is running before executing the command

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.